DHI/react-components/packages/icons/README.md

 </div>
 <h1 align="left">@dhi/icons</h1>

-This package provides icons developed by the UI/UX department, as we are usually working with water-related and map-based apps.
-We recommend using primarily the icons provided by [@material-ui/icons](https://material-ui.com/components/material-icons/) and when in need, bring this one to the table.
+This package provides icons primarily made by the UI/UX department, as we are usually working with water-related and map-based apps.
+We recommend primarily using the generic icons provided by [`@material-ui/icons`](https://material-ui.com/components/material-icons/).
+The icons here are either specialized or generic icons standardised by UI/UX.

-This package is created using [TypeScript](https://www.typescriptlang.org/) and [Yarn](https://classic.yarnpkg.com/en/).
+This package uses [TypeScript](https://www.typescriptlang.org/) and [Yarn](https://classic.yarnpkg.com/en/).

-# Adding an icon
+# Adding icons

 We are aiming for making it as easy as possible for more icons to be added.
-However, the component needs to fulfill some minimum requirements:
+However, the icons need to fulfill some minimum requirements:

-* [x] The icon is generic and close enough to the DHI CVI and is likely to find use in multiple projects.
+* [x] The icons are generic and close enough to the DHI CVI and is likely to find use in multiple projects.
-* [x] The icon needs to be reviewed by at least one of the maintainers.
+* [x] The icons need to be reviewed by at least one of the maintainers.

 Look up the [repository guidelines](./docs/CONTRIBUTING.md) for a more technical explanation.